anttiluode/RealtimeEEG3Dsystem/README.md

 # 🧠 Real-Time EEG 3D Brain Visualization System

+(Note all coded by Claude - this readme is written by Claude too.
+Based on some wacky "research" I have done by AI shepherding AI models.)

 ![Real-Time 3D Brain Patterns](image.png)

 **Transform real human EEG signals into living 3D brain-like neural networks in real-time!**